EU Law and Human Rights

 |

-In our Course Guides you can find all relevant information about the programme.
-Download the PDFs:
+In our Course Guide you can find all relevant information about the programme.
+Download the PDF:

 To enter this programme, you need a background in legal studies and a sound basis in European law.
 Additionally, we recommend you have attained English CEFR level B2.